-(1) The TRECs' TREC and SREC IIs' II inventory balance is balances are due primarily to the timing of generation and when the RECs are delivered to the state administrator related to their generation, administrator.
+(1) TREC and SREC II inventory balances are due primarily to the timing of generation and when RECs are delivered to state administrator.

 ITEM 2.
 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS (Continued)

 CEV hedges its expected SREC production through the use of forward sales contracts.
 The following table reflects the hedged percentage of our projected inventory of SRECs related to its in-service commercial and residential assets: